Matthew Cox | Inside True Crime Podcast - Will Trump Go to Jail Is America Too Woke

 How do you claim to give people more freedom by making more laws?

-Well, I think what's happening is that there, a lot of the laws he's putting up to try and prevent woke laws.
+Well, I think what's happening is that a lot of the laws he's putting up to try and prevent woke laws.

-So a lot of them, he's saying, hey, this is what's happening in the schools and they've got a whole agenda that they're pushing and we don't like that or I don't like that.
+So a lot of them, he's saying, hey, this is what's happening in the schools and they've got a whole agenda that they're pushing and we don't like that or I don't like that and I'm going to come up with the law to say they can't do that anymore.

 So I understand that because.